codebar/tutorials/version-control/command-line/tutorial.md

 By default, with no arguments, git log shows the most recent commits first.

-If we want to limit the number of log entries displayed we can use the a number as an option, such as -3 to show only the last three entries.
+If we want to limit the number of log entries displayed we can use a number as an option, such as -3 to show only the last three entries.

 ```bash
 $ git log -3